Ryandcoke/Cardstock/Crawl/currency.md

 ### Gold

 The rarest currency available.
-Gold is used for purchasing legendary cards from the merchant, which are more powerful than regular cards.
+Gold is used for purchasing **Relics** from the merchant, as well as a portal key.

 ### Silver

-Uncommon currency.
+Common currency.
-Silver is used for purchasing **permanent** cards from the merchant, as well as removing cards.
+Silver is used for purchasing **Actions** from the merchant, as well as removing cards.

 ### Bronze

 Common currency.
-Bronze is used for purchasing **single-use** cards from the merchant, as well as removing cards.
+Bronze is used for purchasing **Potions** from the merchant, as well as removing cards.

 ### Wrath

 Wrath is acquired by successfully attacking and hitting the hero.
-Wrath is used to upgrade spirit decks.
+Wrath is used to upgrade spirit decks at the end of every floor.